hawkeyedatatsai/Stroke-Prediction/README.md

 # Stroke Prediction using Machine Learning Models
 A binary classification dataset will be addressed with machine learning skills.

-1. Questions to be answered to general public and pharmaceutical company pharstakeholders.
+1. Questions to be answered to general public and pharmaceutical company stakeholders.

-- Which feature is most likely related with stroke?
+- Which features are most likely related with stroke?

 - In a very imbalance data where only 5% of the people have stroke, how to train the machine learning models that best identify the risk of stroke and eventually apply to company decisions?